Kingdom of Prussia: Religion

 The Prussian Constitution of 1850 allowed for freedom of conscience, freedom of public and private worship and freedom of association with religious bodies.
 It stated that all churches and other religious associations should administer everything independently and privately from the state and that no part of the government may affect the Church.
 The constitution also stated that all children should be taught their religion from people of their own religion and not by someone else.

 According to a census taken in the early- to mid-1800s, there was a division of six religions around the 1830s: this was, per million inhabitants, 609,427.0 practising Protestants, 376,177.1 practising Catholics, 13,348.8 practising Jews, 925.1 Mennonites, 121.4 Greek Orthodox and 0.6 Muslims.
 At this time, the total population was 14,098,125 people, meaning there were approximately 8,591,778 practising Protestants, 5,303,392 practising Catholics, 188,193 practising Jews, 13,042 Mennonites, 1,712 Greek Orthodox, and 8 Muslims.

-Although dominated by Protestant Lutherans (along with some Calvinist), it contained millions of Catholics in the west and in Poland.
+Although dominated by Protestant Lutherans (along with some Calvinists), it contained millions of Catholics in the west and in Poland.
 There were numerous Catholic populations in the Rhineland and parts of Westphalia.
 In addition, West Prussia, Warmia, Silesia, and the province of Posen had predominantly Catholic Polish-speaking populations.
 East Prussia's southern region of Masuria was mostly made up of Germanised Protestant Masurs.